Gin and Tonic Recipe

-BUT, over the years, I’d say we’ve made gin and tonics at home with ~10 different kinds of gin and I certainly have my opinions on which ones were best.
+BUT, over the years, I’d say we’ve made gin and tonics at home with A LOT of different gins and I certainly have my opinions on which ones were best.
 Hint- Stephen has an opinion as well.

 PLEASE let me know if you have a favorite.
 We’re always looking for new kinds to try.

 How many calories in a gin and tonic: